Dental Assistant career profile & Dental Assistance Certification

 Here’s everything you need to know about your education, including prospected salary, age profile, certification requirements and more.

-Source: ABS Labour Force Survey, Department of Jobs and small business trend data to May 2018 and Department of Employment projections to 2023.
+Source: Job outlook ABS Labour Force Survey, Department of Jobs and small business trend data to May 2018 and Department of Employment projections to 2024.

 Job openings occur due to employment growth and job turnover, for example workers leaving this occupation.

 This is a popular career choice.
-Looking forward, employment for Dental Assistants to 2023 is expected to grow moderately.
-This is a medium sized occupation with 26,600 at the 2018 census.
+Looking forward, employment for Dental Assistants to 2024 is expected to grow strongly.
+This is a large sized occupation with 26,200 at the 2018 census.

 Source: Based on ABS Survey of Employee Earnings and Hours (cat. no. 6306.0), May 2018, Customised Report.